-During this treatment, bone and soft tissue grafts are used to reform the gums and jawbone to look more natural and repair damaged areas where the tooth once was.
-It helps prepare the area for dental implant placement and can be performed when a tooth has been missing for a while or immediately after a tooth extraction.
-Ridge augmentation has also been especially helpful for patients who have bone defects or have experienced physical trauma to the jaw.
+Dr. Herman offers a ridge augmentation procedure to restore the natural shape of the gums and jaw after tooth loss.
+This treatment uses bone and soft tissue grafts to repair damaged areas where the tooth once was and prepare the area for dental implant placement.
+It can be performed immediately after tooth extraction or when a tooth has been missing for a while.
+Ridge augmentation is especially helpful for patients who have bone defects or have experienced physical trauma to the jaw.

 If a patient needs a dental implant in their upper jawbone, sometimes there simply isn’t enough bone to support it.
-When bone loss occurs in this area the sinuses enlarge, resulting in insufficient bone tissue.
-In these cases, donated bone tissue may be placed into the sinus cavity above the upper jaw.
-This will thicken the bone and allow a dental implant to be placed.
+This can cause the sinuses to enlarge, further complicating the situation.
+To address this issue, Dr. Herman can perform a sinus augmentation procedure.
+During this procedure, donated bone tissue is placed into the sinus cavity above the upper jaw, which thickens the bone and creates enough space to support a dental implant.

-If you’re missing teeth and are considering replacing them with dental implants, schedule a consultation with Dr. Herman.
-During this visit, he can answer any questions you have about implants, determine if you’d benefit from any supplemental procedures, and help you decide if this treatment is right for you.
+If you’re missing teeth and are considering replacing them with dental implants, call our office at (812)-882-1572 to schedule a consultation with Dr. Herman.
+During this visit, he can answer questions about implants, determine if you’d benefit from any supplemental procedures, and help you decide if this treatment is right for you.

 Dr. Eric Herman